MicrosoftDocs/azure-docs/articles/machine-learning/team-data-science-process/project-ic-tasks.md

 For instructions on how to execute a data science project under TDSP, see [Execution of Data Science Projects](project-execution.md).

 > [!NOTE]
-> This article uses Azure DevOps and a DSVM to set up a TDSP environment, because that is how to implement TDSP at Microsoft.
+> This article uses Azure Repos and a Data Science Virtual Machine (DSVM) to set up a TDSP environment, because that is how to implement TDSP at Microsoft.
 If your team uses other code hosting or development platforms, the individual contributor tasks are the same, but the way to complete them may be different.

 ## Prerequisites

-This tutorial assumes that the following resources and permissions have been set up by your [group manager](group-manager-tasks.md), [team lead](), and [project lead]():
+This tutorial assumes that the following resources and permissions have been set up by your [group manager](group-manager-tasks.md), [team lead](team-lead-tasks.md), and [project lead](project-lead-tasks.md):

 - The Azure DevOps **organization** for your data unit
 - A **project repository** set up by your project lead to share project templates and assets
-- **GroupUtilities** and **TeamUtilities** repositories set up by the group manager and team lead, if applicable.
+- **GroupUtilities** and **TeamUtilities** repositories set up by the group manager and team lead, if applicable
+- Azure file storage set up for shared assets for your team or project, if applicable
 - Permissions for you to clone from and push back to your project repository.

 To clone repositories and modify content on your local machine or DSVM, or mount Azure file storage to your DSVM, you need the following: